crdschurch/srfp-assessment/README.md

-# crds-styleguide
+# GroupLeaderApplication

-This repository contains the application code that powers the Crossroads' Digital Design Kit (aka living styleguide).
-It is intended to provide developers with quick reference to all common patterns and/or components, including any implementation details and other fun facts.

-## Dependencies

-This project requires [crds-styles](https://github.com/crdschurch/crds-styles) in order to function properly.
-Until that project has been published to NPM, you'll have to clone `crds-styles` locally, symlink it into this project prior to installing the dependencies defined within `package.json`.

-Assuming the `crds-styles` and `crds-styleguide` repos reside in the same local directory, you can do the following to setup the symlink...

-    $ cd crds-styleguide
-    $ npm link ../crds-styles
-    $ npm install

-Create a local environments files

-    $ cp .env.sample .env

-Once we officially publish this package, we'll leverage semantic-versioning to ensure new features are rolled out in a sensible manner.
-For more information on this approach, please review that project's [README](https://github.com/crdschurch/crds-styles/README.md).
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.2.

-## Develop
+## Development server

-Run `npm run start` for a dev server.
-Navigate to `http://localhost:8080/`.
+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Code scaffolding

+Run `ng generate component component-name` to generate a new component.
+You can also use `ng generate directive/pipe/service/class/module`.

 ## Build

-Run the following commands for your environment.
+Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-- Build Dev: `npm run build-dev` (locally build for compile testing)
-- Build for INT: `npm run build-int` (special NON-ugglified [but still cache busted] config for INT builds)
-- Build for PROD: `npm run build` (ugglified & cache busted)
+Use the `-prod` flag for a production build.

+## Running unit tests

+Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+## Running end-to-end tests

+Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Before running the tests make sure you are serving the app via `ng serve`.

-## License
+## Further help

-This project is licensed under the [3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause).
+To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).